ttuegel/haskell-love-2021/README.md

 Proposal to add user-defined _unlifted_ data types to GHC: https://gitlab.haskell.org/ghc/ghc/-/wikis/unlifted-data-types

-In a few years, perhaps I can update this talk to say:
+This talk in a few years, probably:

 <!-- When the feature stabilizes and base libraries support it... -->